AdobeDocs/experience-manager-65.sv-SE/help/release-notes/sp-release-notes.md

 **Forms Workflow**

-* Det går inte att skicka ett formulär till en Workbench-process efter uppgradering till AEM Forms Service Pack 8 (CQ-4325846).
+* Unable to submit a form to a Workbench process after upgrading to AEM Forms Service Pack 8 (CQ-4325846).

 **HTML5 Forms**

-* När du anger värdet för `mfAllowAttachments` egenskap som `True` i CRX DE-databasen `dataXml` skadas när formuläret HTML5 skickas (NPR-37035).
+* When you set the value for the `mfAllowAttachments` property as `True` in the CRX DE repository, the `dataXml` gets corrupted on submitting the HTML5 form (NPR-37035).

-* När du återger en XDP som HTML med `dataXml`, [!DNL AEM Forms] visar en `Page Unresponsive` fel (NPR-36631).
+* When you render an XDP as HTML using `dataXml`, [!DNL AEM Forms] displays a `Page Unresponsive` error (NPR-36631).

-### Handel {#commerce-65100}
+### Commerce {#commerce-65110}

-* Värdet i **[!UICONTROL Published By]** fältet som visas är felaktigt i kolumnvyn (NPR-36902).
+* The value in the **[!UICONTROL Published By]** field displayed is incorrect in the Column view (NPR-36902).
-* När en katalog introduceras markeras nya produkter felaktigt som ändrade produkter (NPR-36666).
-* När du återskapar en borttagen produkt återskapas inte produktsidan (NPR-36665).
-* Ändrade sidor uppdateras men motsvarande länkade produkter uppdateras inte vid kataloglansering (CQ-4321409, NPR-36422).
+* When a Catalog is rolled out, new products are incorrectly marked as modified products (NPR-36666).
+* When you recreate a deleted product, the product page is not recreated (NPR-36665).
+* Modified pages are updated but the corresponding linked products are not updated on Catalog rollout (CQ-4321409, NPR-36422).
-* The **[!UICONTROL Publish later]** och **[!UICONTROL Unpublish later]** arbetsflöden fungerar inte (CQ-4327679).
+* The **[!UICONTROL Publish later]** and **[!UICONTROL Unpublish later]** workflows do not work (CQ-4327679).

+-->

 Mer information om säkerhetsuppdateringar finns i [[!DNL Experience Manager] säkerhetsbulletinsida](https://helpx.adobe.com/security/products/experience-manager.html).

-## Installera 6.5.10.0 {#install}
+## Installera 6.5.11.0 {#install}

 **Installationskrav och mer information**

-* Experience Manager 6.5.10.0 kräver Experience Manager 6.5.
+* Experience Manager 6.5.11.0 kräver Experience Manager 6.5.
 Se [uppgraderingsdokumentation](/help/sites-deploying/upgrade.md) för detaljerade anvisningar.
 * Service Pack-nedladdning finns på Adobe [Programvarudistribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
-* Installera Experience Manager 6.5.10.0 på en av författarinstanserna med hjälp av Package Manager på en distribution med MongoDB och flera instanser.
+* På en distribution med MongoDB och flera instanser installerar du Experience Manager 6.5.11.0 på en av författarinstanserna med hjälp av Package Manager.

 >[!NOTE]
 >
->Adobe rekommenderar inte att du tar bort eller avinstallerar [!DNL Adobe Experience Manager] 6.5.10.0-paket.
+>Adobe rekommenderar inte att du tar bort eller avinstallerar [!DNL Adobe Experience Manager] 6.5.11.0-paket.

 ### Installera Service Pack {#install-service-pack}